napalm23zero/template-java-17-spring-oracle/README.md

 ---

 Feel free to customize any part of this README to better suit your project’s specifics or your personal style.

+### Additional Notes:

+- The Dockerfile for just running the application is located at `./.docker/Dockerfile`.
+- The Docker Compose file for running the application with Oracle DB is located at `./.docker/docker-compose.yml`.
+- The DevContainer setup is located at `./.devcontainer`.

+If you have any questions or run into any issues, feel free to reach out.
+Happy coding!

+---